-- 1. To describe how the glans of the penis can be injured when using a Mogen Clamp. - 2.
-To explain why the Mogen Clamp was chosen for use in Kenya. - 3.
-To describe how EIMC is performed using the Mogen clamp. - 4.
-To describe the complications that can occur with the Mogen Clamp and how they can be avoided.
+- Describe how the tip of the penis can be amputated when using a Mogen Clamp. - Explain why the Mogen Clamp was chosen for use in Kenya. - Describe how EIMC is performed using the Mogen clamp. - Describe the complications that can occur with the Mogen Clamp and how they can be avoided.

-DESCRIPTION: Please review chapter 7 on the recommended surgical technique for EIMC in Kenya and answer the following question.
+Description: Please review chapter 7 on the recommended surgical technique for EIMC in Kenya and answer the following questions.

-1. Describe how the tip of the penis can be amputated while using a Mogen clamp.

-If the foreskin is not completely freed from the glans, the glans might be dragged on as the operator is introducing the foreskin into the slit of the Mogen clamp.

-2. Why was the Mogen Clamp chosen as the device to be used in the Scale-Up of EIMC in South Africa?

-As it was the only WHO pre-qualified EIMC device that has been accessed and piloted in Kenya.

-3. Why is it important to check the gap distance of a Mogen clamp?

-Mogen clamps with a slit/gap (aperture) distance of 2.5mm are designed for infants, devices with a gap distance of more than 2.5mm have been associated with frequent penile amputations in infants

-4. What is the purpose of the dorsal haemostat when performing a circumcision using the Mogen clamp?

-The dorsal haemostat acts as a guide when the operator is introducing the foreskin into the slit/gap of the clamp/device

-5. What precautions can be used to ensure the glans of the penis does not get amputated when using a Mogen Clamp?
+- 1. Describe how the tip of the penis can be amputated while using a Mogen clamp. - 2.
+Why was the Mogen Clamp chosen as the device to be used in the Scale-Up of EIMC in Kenya? - 3.
+Why is it important to check the gap distance (aperture) of a Mogen clamp? - 4.
+What is the purpose of the dorsal haemostat when performing a circumcision using the Mogen clamp? - 5.
+What precautions can be used to ensure the tip of the penis does not get amputated when using a Mogen Clamp? - 6.
+After removing the Mogen Clamp, why is it necessary to liberate (pop-up) the glans?

-- a.
-Using a clamp/device with slit/gap size of 2.5mm only - b.
-Releasing all the adhesions between the glans and the foreskin - c.
-Checking for the glans before activating the clamp/device

-6. After removing the Mogen Clamp, why is it necessary to liberate the glans?

-To ensure that the skin heals below the corona, to prevent a trapped penis